 AP automation can already provide a wide range of alerts and notifications, such as reminding a decision-maker to approve an invoice.
 In the future, accountants may have real-time access to a much broader range of data — including financial data about their own businesses and the clients they work with.

-These notifications and alerts will allow AP staff to catch issues such as fraud much earlier and have a more accurate sense of overall business health.
+These notifications and alerts will allow AP staff to catch issues such as invoice fraud much earlier and have a more accurate sense of overall business health.

 Proactive Instead of Reactive Problem Solving